About Cat Depot

 We do not board cats at our facility.

 We are open 7 days a week by appointment only for all services.
+No walk-ins are being accepted at this time.

 We are open 7 days a week by appointment!
 At this time, we are limiting the store to 4 shoppers, this includes adopters.
 Adopters have first priority for store access.
 Other shoppers will be admitted as time and space allows.